wibus-wee/ns-docs/src/guide/deploy-admin.md

 pnpm dev
 ```

 After you save a file, all the system will reload at once.
 Because of React & NextJS, the speed is fast.
-You won't have time to ~~"touch fish"~~
+You won’t have time to ~~"touch fish"~~

 ## Building in production